adtork/Jeremy-Azure-lab/asa-vpn-to-active-active-azurevpngw-ikev2-bgp/readme.md

 az network vnet-gateway create --name Azure-VNG --public-ip-address Azure-VNGpubip1 Azure-VNGpubip2 --resource-group Hub --vnet Hub --gateway-type Vpn --vpn-type RouteBased --sku VpnGw1 --no-wait --asn 65001
 </pre>

 **Before deploying ASA in the next step, you may have to accept license agreement unless you have used it before.
 You can accomplish this through deploying a ASA in the portal or Powershell commands.
-This is a sample for a Cisco CSR**
+This is a sample for a Cisco ASA.
+See [this article](../boot-specific-NVA-version/readme.md) for how to modify this depending on the license you want to be using.**
 <pre lang="...">
 Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-asav" -Name "asav-azure-byol" Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-asav" -Name "asav-azure-byol" | Set-AzureRmMarketplaceTerms -Accept
 </pre>

 **Build ASAv in the on prem VNET.
-It specifies a specific image that you can change**
+It specifies a specific image that you can change.
+See [this article](../boot-specific-NVA-version/readme.md) for how to get current versions.**
 <pre lang="...">
 az network public-ip create --name ASA1MgmtIP --resource-group onprem --idle-timeout 30 --allocation-method Static az network public-ip create --name ASA1VPNPublicIP1 --resource-group onprem --idle-timeout 30 --allocation-method Static